-(2) Subject to section 148, religious education shall be part of the curriculum of every school or assisted school.
+(3) Subject to section 148, religious education shall be part of the curriculum of every public school and assisted private school.

-(3) It shall not be a condition of admission or attendance of any student in a public school or assisted school that a student -
+(4) It shall not be a condition of admission or attendance of any student in a public school or assisted private school that a student-

-- (a) participates in religious education or attends or abstains from attending any place of religious instruction or worship; - (b) if his or her parent objects, attends any religious observances or receives any education in religious subjects at an institution or elsewhere; or - (c) attends an institution or an activity in any place on any day specially set apart for religious worship by the religious body to which he or she belongs.
+(a)participates in religious education or attends or abstains from attending any place of religious instruction or worship;

+(b) if his or her parent objects, attends any religious observances or receives any education in religious subjects at an institution or elsewhere; or

+(c) attends an institution or an activity in any place on any day specially set apart for religious worship by the religious body to which he or she belongs.

-(4) Where the parent of any student attending a public school or assisted school requests that the student be excused from attendance at collective worship, any religious observance or any education or instruction in religious subjects at the institution or elsewhere, then, until the request is withdrawn, the student shall be excused.
+(5) Where the parent of any student attending a public school and assisted private school requests that the student be excused from attendance at collective worship, any religious observance or any education or instruction in religious subjects at the institution or elsewhere, then, until the request is withdrawn, the student shall be excused.

-Religious education in public schools.
+148. Religious education in public schools

-148.-(1) The religious education given to any student in attendance at a public school pursuant to section 147(2) shall be given in accordance with an agreed syllabus adopted for the school and shall not include any catechism or formulary which is distinctive of any particular religious denomination.
+(1) The religious education given to any student in attendance at a public school pursuant to section 147(3) shall be given in accordance with an agreed syllabus adopted for the school and shall not include any catechism or formulary which is distinctive of any particular religious denomination.